bloominstituteoftechnology/node-testing1-project/README.md

 - Run tests locally with Jest executing `npm test`.
 - You can add console.logs to `index.js` to manually test your code. (e.g. `console.log(car.drive(10));`).
 - The output of your log statements can be found in the terminal you run `npm run dev` in.
-- You must remove the `.todo` from the tests in order for them to execute.

 #### Hot Tips